ajay-dhangar/algo/docs/graphs/shortest-path-algorithms/Prims-algorithm.md

 ---
 id: Prims
-title: Prim's Algorithm
+title: "Prim's Algorithm"
-sidebar_label: Prim's Algorithm
+sidebar_label: "Prim's Algorithm"
 description: "In this blog post, we'll explore Prim's Algorithm, a greedy algorithm used to find the Minimum Spanning Tree in a graph."
 tags: [dsa, algorithms, minimum spanning tree]
 ---